-How to Say Good Morning in Portuguese (Bom Dia & More)
+Practice Saying Good Morning in Portuguese (Bom Dia & More)

 Last updated: March 19, 2026

 Learning how to greet someone properly in Portuguese opens up genuine connections, whether you're planning a trip to Brazil, chatting with Portuguese-speaking friends, or just expanding your language skills.
-The most common way to say good morning in Portuguese is "Bom dia," but there's actually a lot more to Portuguese greetings than just this one phrase.
+The most common way to say good morning in Portuguese is "Bom dia," but there's a lot more to Portuguese greetings than just this one phrase.
 The timing, pronunciation, and regional differences all matter when you want to sound natural.
 Let me walk you through everything you need to know about saying good morning and other essential greetings in Portuguese.

-Understanding "Bom dia" (good morning)
+Understanding "Bom dia" (Good morning)

 The direct translation of good morning in Portuguese is "Bom dia."
 This phrase breaks down pretty simply: "bom" means good, and "dia" means day.
 You'll use this greeting from when you wake up until around noon or early afternoon.